KhineKyaw/Flack/README.md

 # Project 2

-Second projet for Web Programming with Python and JavaScript course.
+Slack clone projet 2 in Web Programming with Python and JavaScript course.